Fitness For Your Mind And Body

 4. Mood & Depression

 Sport makes the pain threshold higher and reorganizes the structure of the brain, helping it to deal with stress and fatigue.
 Physically active people tend to feel happiness, euphoria (exercise releases endorphins), and emotional stability.
 As depression primarily affects brain activity and the overall effectiveness of the body, direct control over it during exercise helps people to regain the grip on their own lives.

 5. Learning Abilities

-Systematic CrossFit training leads to boost of the hypothalamus and the cerebral cortex, which are responsible for verbal memory and the ability to learn and assimilate new information.
-Nevertheless, the strength training is not as effective in this regard, as they don’t increase the heart rate and blood circulation to the required level.
+Systematic CrossFit training leads to a boost of the hypothalamus and the cerebral cortex, which are responsible for verbal memory and the ability to learn and assimilate new information.
+Nevertheless, strength training is not as effective in this regard, as they don’t increase the heart rate and blood circulation to the required level.

 6. Stress Reduction

 One of the root causes of stress is the fear that the list of current problems is so huge that it’s impossible to solve all of them.
-Since sports teach us both to set goals and to achieve them, it helps in stress reduction – and the University of Colorado research confirms this fact.
+Since sports teach us both to set goals and to achieve them, it helps in stress reduction – and the University of Colorado’s research confirms this fact.